pensjonatus/flash-fiction/blog/never-stop.md

 ---
-title: 'Never Stop'
+title: Never Stop
 date: '2012-07-13'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The sun was high in the sky and the farm was quiet.
 It was the perfect time for